 Complying with coding style rules is crucial.
 When you advance in programming, not only in SQL but in any language, you will never work on your own.
-You will always work in a team.
+Even at the very start of your career in data science, you will always work in a team.
 Even if you are a freelancer working online, there will always be someone who will read your code at some point.
 Then, you’ll find out there is one notion that will not be giving you a break – the notion of clean code.

 Clean code is code that is focused and understandable, which means it must be readable, logical, and changeable.
 Remember – good code is not the one computers understand; it is the one humans can understand.

 Often a program can be created in many ways, and code, in general, can be organized in several ways.
 Good practice implies you will choose the version that will be easiest to read and understand and will be the one that does not hinder your colleagues from updating it when necessary.
 They will likely work on top of your code, so it is best if they don’t lose time figuring out ideas beneath complex lines of code.
 That’s why the assumption is that, at your workplace, you will always type code cleanly – as simple as possible, perfectly organized, maintaining a steady logical flow.

 Now, let’s focus on another aspect of coding in good style.
 When assigning names to variables or SQL objects, always choose shorter, meaningful names, conveying specific information.
 By ‘meaningful’, we mean names that are pronounceable, where one word per concept has been picked.
 For instance, that is the reason we chose “purchase number”, not “customer purchase unique number” in the “Sales” table.

 On that account, you need not be in a rush to choose names, since they must reflect as much of the object’s functionality as possible.
 Names will constitute more than 80% of your code, so it matters which ones you work with!